Cudweed; Pennsylvania Cudweed; Pennsylvania Everlasting

 Family: Asteraceae

-Plant Trivia: Native of S. America
+Plant Trivia: Native of South America.

 Bloom Period: Feb-May